kirillseva/help/README.md

 Yes, and it is true for most dual licences projects.

-But note that with Yue you only have to pay __once__ if you just want to fork Yue without changing your project's license, you only need to pay monthly if you want to keep getting updates.
+But note that with Yue you only have to pay __once__ if you just want to fork Yue without changing your project's license, you only need to pay monthly if you want to get updates.

 ### Can I trust you on this project?